 Alaska Sea Grant's Marine Education Resources

-The online Alaska Seas and Rivers marine/aquatic curriculum, developed by Alaska teachers, provides high-quality units for use by teachers and homeschoolers, as well as interpreters, youth groups, nature tour guides, and anyone seeking fascinating content on marine science topics.
-Units for grades K–8 are complete and ready to use.
-The curriculum meets Alaska science content standards and grade level expectations, and four units in the Grade 8 curriculum have been selected as an NSF–funded Climate Literacy and Energy Awareness Network (CLEAN) educational resource.
-Teachers: On-site teacher workshops are available at no cost.
-See the Alaska Seas and Rivers website for more information.
+The online Alaska Seas and Watersheds* marine/aquatic curriculum, developed by Alaska teachers, provides high-quality units for grades K–8 for use by teachers and homeschoolers, as well as youth groups, nature tour guides, and anyone seeking fascinating content on marine science topics.
+The curriculum meets Alaska science content standards and grade level expectations.
+Four units in the Grade 8 curriculum have been selected as a National Science Foundation–funded Climate Literacy and Energy Awareness Network (CLEAN) educational resource.

 Marine education books, videos and posters

 We offer a variety of educational publications grouped by topic and by grade level for all ages, from K–12 to adult.
 For a more general listing, visit our bookstore's teaching resources.